zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-outbound-x12-ftp/b2b-outbound-x12-ftp.md

 This labs takes the input as XML from a Rest Client .
 In a real world use case you would have the XML originating from a Source System like ERP Cloud or NetSuite.
 A Backend App Integration transforms XML into EDI X12 format using EDI Translate functionality and sends the EDI document to B2B Integration to send across to External Trading Partner (Dell Inc)

-## **STEP 1**: Create Connection

-## **STEP 2**: Create an Integration
+## **STEP 1**: Create an Integration

 Let's create a basic, outbound integration flow that receives an XML document through a REST request, converts it to EDI X12 format, and invokes corresponding trading partner.

-Note:
-This integration flow uses REST for simplicity.
+Note:This integration flow uses REST for simplicity.
 You can substitute the REST Adapter trigger connection with any other adapter, such as the FTP Adapter, NetSuite Adapter, ERP Cloud Adapter, available in Oracle Integration

 1. In the navigation pane, click Integrations.